PST on non-residential real estate services

 Example 4 – Services for September 2026, billed in October

-You provide non-residential real estate services to a client in September 2026.
-You bill for the services on October 1, 2026.
+You provide non-residential real estate services to a client in September 2026, but you do not bill for the services until October 1, 2026.
 You must charge and collect PST on the sale.
 When consideration for non-residential real estate services is paid or becomes due on or after October 1, 2026, you must charge and collect PST, regardless of when you provided the services.

 Stay up to date